 libsdl-image1.2-dev is the package for translating image types other than bitmaps.

-libsdl-ttf2.0-dev is the package for rendering TTF fonts.
-This is an SDL 1.2 package.
+libsdl-ttf2.0-dev is the package for rendering TrueType fonts.
+Note that, despite the name, this is an SDL 1.2 package.

-sudo apt-get install libsdl1.2-dev sudo apt-get install libsdl-image1.2-dev sudo apt-get install libsdl-mixer1.2-dev sudo apt-get install libsdl-ttf2.0-dev
+sudo apt-get install libsdl1.2-dev sudo apt-get install libsdl-image1.2-dev sudo apt-get install libsdl-ttf2.0-dev

 The top level of the ULAM compiler is written in Perl.
 Among its tasks is to generate 'mfz' files signed by a 'handle' that you create; a few packages are required to support signing and signature checking.